 Compatibility: iPad only

-SumUp Point of Sale (previously Goodtill), also referred to as SumUp POS Pro, is an iPad EPOS system starting at a low price: £29 + VAT for the core POS module.
-Cafés may then add the Hospitality module for an additional £9 per month and other feature modules like advanced promotions, kitchen display and customer loyalty.
+SumUp Point of Sale (previously Goodtill), also referred to as SumUp POS Pro, is an iPad EPOS system starting at a low price: £49 + VAT for the core POS module.
+Cafés may then add the Kitchen Display Screen module for an additional £9 per month.

 The till software gets good reviews by users and has a nice, adaptable interface for the checkout screen.
-Whether you need more than the Core POS module depends on how complex your food and drink operations are.
-For instance, the Hospitality module includes ingredient management, customer profiles, table management and tabs – none of which are in the Core module.
-The till software works offline, so poor internet is no barrier.
+It includes ingredient management, customer profiles, table management and order tabs – and it works offline, so poor internet is no barrier.

 SumUp POS is one of the cheapest options for coffee shops that need alternative setups for online selling too.
 At no monthly cost, you can create a web page for your website or social media profile for ordering food online.
 The only thing you pay are transaction fees.
-This system, called Goodeats, lets you print QR codes for customers to scan with their phones to order and pay at the table.
+This system lets you print QR codes for customers to scan with their phones, for ordering and paying at the table.

 SumUp costs

-Optional modules: Hospitality, Kitchen Display Screen, Uber Eats Integration, Deliveroo Integration £9 + VAT/month each
+Optional module: Kitchen Display Screen £9 + VAT/month each

 Goodeats transactions No monthly cost